 Native to the Philippines, abaca or Manila hemp is made out of Musa textilis fibers often woven into mats, table runners, slippers, hand-held fans and even bags.
 It is known to be one of the strongest natural fibers which makes it perfect for creating home decor items.
 For instance, this fish net table runner evokes a laid back coastal vibe.

 Finally, located in the southern part of the Philippines is an island well-known for its beautiful weaving traditions.
 Home to over 18 different indigenous tribes, the Mindanao region produces colorful textiles with plenty of playful patterns.
 Usually, these textiles are used as blankets, table runners, wall decor, and even bunting.
 The natural materials from the Philippines give way to some really splendid home decor.

 What do you think?
 Would you add Philippine decor to your space?
 Let us know in the comments below.
 Interested in more articles like this?
-You might want to read about Brazillian-inspired home decor here.
-We also took a tour through Philippine blogger Marilen Style’s Hong Kong apartment, in a video interview where she describes the changes between styling her home differently.
+You might want to take a tour around Philippine blogger Marilen Style’s Hong Kong apartment, in a video interview where she describes the changes between styling her home differently.

 If you haven’t already, subscribe to our newsletter to make sure you receive the latest news, interviews, tips and guides.
 Did you enjoy this piece?
 Share it on Facebook so your friends can read it too.